satunol-mikrosistem/.github/profile/README.md

-# Satunol Mikro Sistem
+# Satunol Mikrosistem

-Satunol Mikro Sistem provides innovative solutions for sensor-driven decisions in various industries.
+Satunol Mikrosistem provides innovative solutions for sensor-driven decisions in various industries.
 Founded in 1995, Satunol focuses on transforming how organizations monitor, sense, and make informed decisions through IoT and real-time data.

 ## Products & Services